n123git/save-tools/README.md

     - Requires a header file for Blasters saves and V2 **Yo-kai Watch 2** saves.

 ### Dependencies:
-- **SJCL** - Stanford Javascript Crypto Library.
-The Lib *is* included with the appropriate license - props to them (I originally handled AES-CCM myself but I couldn't guarantee there would be no implementation bugs).
+- **[SJCL](https://github.com/bitwiseshiftleft/sjcl)**, also known as Stanford Javascript Crypto Library.
+  - The Lib *is* included with the appropriate license - props to them (I originally handled AES-CCM myself but I couldn't guarantee there would be no implementation bugs).

 ## Tool 2: SectionParser
 - Used for **Yo-kai Watch 2**, and **Yo-kai Watch Blasters**.